The brawniest men have the flimsiest of egos.

 That’s a decent burn.

-Tayshia cut three men, including Jay, everyone’s favorite knight in armor from Clare’s night one.
+Tayshia cut three men, including Jay, everyone’s favorite man-trapped-in-a-straitjacket from Clare’s night one.

 Chasen is the last man to win a rose.